shrutik-panchal/factory-production-analysis-with-linear-programming-model/README.md

 This study focuses on following two scenarios:
 - Formulate an LP model for the factory that maximises the profit, while satisfying the demand and the cotton and wool proportion constraints.
-- Solve the model using R/R Studio.
+- Creation of LP model using R/R Studio.
 Find the optimal profit and optimal values of the decision variables.

 ## Linear Programming Model: